 Can you provide a certificate of completion for this camp?

 Yes!
 We're happy to provide a certificate.

 Offered through the Transportation Research and Education Center (TREC), this camp is funded by the Federal Highway Administration (FHWA) and administered through the Oregon Department of Transportation (ODOT).

 TREC at Portland State University is home to the National Institute for Transportation and Communities (NITC), the Initiative for Bicycle and Pedestrian Innovation (IBPI), and other transportation programs.
-TREC produces research and tools for transportation decision makers, develops K-12 curriculum to expand the diversity and capacity of the workforce, and engages students and young professionals through education.
+TREC produces research and tools for transportation decision makers, develops K-12 curriculum to expand the diversity and capacity of the workforce, and engages students and professionals through education.